Militarisation of space: USSR/Russia

 On May 15, 1987, an Energia rocket flew for the first time.
 The payload was a prototype orbital weapons platform Polyus (also known as Polus, Skif-DM or 17F19DM), the final version of which according to some reports could be armed with nuclear space mines and defensive cannon.
 The Polyus weapons platform was designed to defend itself against anti-satellite weapons with recoilless cannon.
 It was also equipped with a sensor blinding laser to confuse approaching weapons and could launch test targets to validate the fire control system.
 The attempt to place the satellite into orbit failed.

+The Russian Space Forces was the first independent space force, formed in 1992, independent from 1992 to 1997 and 2001 to 2011, however it currently now part of the Russian Aerospace Forces.

 Soviet high-altitude nuclear tests

 The Soviet Union executed their own high-altitude tests for the purpose of studying and developing High-Altitude Electromagnetic Pulse (HEMP) weapons.
 The most notable of these is the 1962 Nuclear Test 184 in which a nuclear bomb was detonated at an altitude of 290 km.
 The ensuing HEMP damaged a 1000 km long line in Kazakhstan which was designed to be protected from such damage.
 The electrical damage is comparable to the strongest naturally occurring geomagnetic disturbances recorded.